-When looking across the NEM, prices in New South Wales, Victoria and Queensland declining approximately 4% between December 2017 and April 2018, and South Australia reducing by 7% over this period.
+When looking across the NEM, the retail electricity prices in New South Wales, Victoria and Queensland are declining approximately 4% between December 2017 and April 2018, and South Australia reducing by 7% over this period.

-The fall in prices remains only moderate and is in part attributable to the decline in customer contract renewals following the December quarter where contract expiries are typically at their highest.
+The fall in retail electricity prices remains only moderate and is in part attributable to the decline in customer contract renewals following the December quarter where contract expiries are typically at their highest.

 Energy Action expects that the NEM will be better placed to manage demand during the next summer where increased renewables generation and battery storage will be available, and the supply of fossil fuels is likely to remain steady.
 This would underpin lower prices next summer, however, the potential for unexpected price spikes remains.

 Ongoing National Energy Guarantee (NEG) developments

 With the recent release of the Energy Security Board’s high-level design paper, further details regarding both the emissions and reliability component of the scheme are also informing the outlook for prices.